defold/defold.github.io/_posts/2024-01-04-Defold-in-2023-A-Retrospective.md

 ## What's in store for 2024?

 This year will be the year when 3D games in Defold will really take off.
 We've now reached a point where Defold has the required building blocks to build visually impressive 3D games.
-We still miss a few things (for instance instancing and compute shaders) but these will be added in 2024 together with new 3D examples to help developers get started.
+We still miss a few things (for instance compute shaders, instancing and GPU skinning) but these will be added in 2024 together with new 3D examples to help developers get started.

 We will continue to focus on the web as one of our primary platforms.
 We will continue to improve stability and performance and most likely also look into WebGPU as a new graphics backend.